Hardpoint (missile defense): Hardpoint

 Early ICBMs were completely unprotected while being prepared for launch.
 As these preparations took about 15 minutes, the missiles were considered vulnerable to sneak attacks.

 One of the concepts considered from the earliest days of the Zeus program was the idea of using the missiles to protect the Air Force's Strategic Air Command (SAC) bases.
 There were only a few dozen of these, and there was concern that a sneak attack by even a limited force of Soviet missiles could destroy a major portion of the SAC bomber fleet on the ground.
-As manned bombers gave way to ICBMs in the 1960s, the same concern came to be expressed over the security of the missiles, especially the early examples that had long fueling times and were unprotected while being prepared for launch, which took about 15 minutes.
+As crewed bombers gave way to ICBMs in the 1960s, the same concern came to be expressed over the security of the missiles, especially the early examples that had long fueling times and were unprotected while being prepared for launch, which took about 15 minutes.

 The survivability of the US ICBM fleet was greatly enhanced by the introduction of missiles stored in a missile silo, and especially with the Minuteman missile which kept its inertial guidance system spun-up at all times and could be launched in a few minutes.
 Compared to a system protecting a city, where a single warhead avoiding interception may result in millions of casualties, an attack on these silos would have no effect on the other missiles.
 So in this case, even if the ABM system fails a few interceptions, those silos it does protect will be extremely effective in terms of preserving the counterforce.

 Additionally, the interception task was technically simpler.
 The accuracy of early Soviet guidance systems was known, through intercepts of tracking information by British and US intelligence services, to be on the order of several miles.
 This meant the chance that an individual Soviet warhead would destroy a US silo was small enough that they would have to use several warheads for every silo to ensure its destruction.
 The US could track the incoming warheads and determine which, if any, were actually approaching the silos and then attack only those that would fall within that "keep away distance".
 In such an exchange, a small number of interceptor missiles could successfully defend against a very large counterforce attack, wearing it down to such an extent that it could use up a huge amount of the Soviet missile fleet and leave the US fleet largely untouched.
 This would leave the US with an enormous strategic advantage, one so great that the Soviets would not be willing to launch an attack with this outcome.